-A Fuzz pedal gives you the most aggressive type of distortion you can get.
-It has been around for decades and it is still the no.1 choice for all those players who desperately need lots of screaming notes.
+An Octave Fuzz pedal combines aggressive fuzz distortion with an octave effect that can greatly thicken the sound.
+It gives you the most aggressive type of distortion you can get.
+It has been around for decades and it is still the #1 choice for all players who need lots of screaming notes.

 Today’s market is full of amazing octave fuzz pedals and there is a lot of them to love.
-Still, if we have to pick one, it’s the JHS Supreme Fuzz.
+Still, if I have to pick one, it’s the JHS Supreme Fuzz.

 At the first look, you will find the look of this pedal quite unusual, as there aren’t many things at the top.
 However, everything makes perfect sense once you start to use this unit.

 There are two knobs on the backside, Volume and Expand.
-Obviously, the latter lets you crank up the fuzz and get some incredibly screaming tones.
-On the left side, this pedal offers a couple of buttons, which are definitely real trumps, something that makes a difference.
+The latter lets you crank up the fuzz and get some incredibly screaming tones.
+On the left side, this pedal offers a couple of buttons, which are real trumps, something that makes a difference.

 A good octave fuzz pedal doesn’t need to be expensive.
 You can find some pretty amazing units with a pretty good price tag.

-Among them, the MXR M103 is our favorite.
+Among them, the MXR M103 is my favorite.
 This affordable pedal delivers impressive tonal characteristics and at the same time, it is super easy to use.

 Other than these two knobs, you won’t find anything but input and output.
 The pedal runs either on a power supply or batteries.

-The owner of Danelectro is Steve Ridinger, the same guy that designed the legendary Fox Tone Machine from the ‘70s.
+The owner of Danelectro is Steve Ridinger, the same guy who designed the legendary Fox Tone Machine from the ‘70s.

 Tone seekers will definitely like this pedal, as it offers an impressive range of sound options.